panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 // logs 'missingVar is not defined'
 ```

 `missingVar` in the above example is not defined.
-When trying to access the variable in a `try` block, a `ReferenceError` error is thrown.
-Then `catch` block catches the reference error.
+When trying to access the variable in a `try` block, a `ReferenceError` error is thrown and `catch` block catches this reference error.
 That's another way to check the variable's existence.

 Of course, if the variable is defined, no reference error is thrown: